 - Fresh fruit - Top with fresh fruit to balance out the sweetness.
 Strawberries, raspberries, and blueberries are some of my faves.

-- Fresh mint - Garnish with fresh mint when presenting to guests
+- Fresh mint - Garnish with fresh mint for a vibrant pop of color.

 Storage

-Once you are ready to eat or serve the yogurt, that is best time to caramelize the top.
-Doing it too far in advance will cause the sugar to liquify and bleed into the yogurt.
-However, if you must do it advance, I have found that once you brulee your sugar, then you can probably get away with about 6 hours in the fridge and still maintain that crunch.
+The best time to caramelize the sugar is right before you are ready to eat it.
+Doing it too far in advance will cause the sugar to liquefy and bleed into the yogurt.
+However, if you must do it in advance, I have found that once you brulee your sugar, you can get away with about 4-6 hours in the fridge (uncovered) and still maintain that crunch.

 📖Recipe